mshakya/PiReT-OME/README.md

 ## Whats in the working directory (-d)?

-Here are the list of directories from the test run that is included in the pipeline.
+Here are the list of directories that will be in `working directory`.

 ```